IU-Capstone-Project-2025/total_control/Report_week_3.md

 - CartPole class structure implemented ([#14](https://github.com/IU-Capstone-Project-2025/total_control/issues/14))
   - Object-oriented design
-  - Includes step(), reset(), and render() methods (compatible with RL algorithms)
+  - Includes step(), reset(), and render() methods

 - Repo structured and cleaned ([#1](https://github.com/IU-Capstone-Project-2025/total_control/issues/1))

 ### Functional User Journey

-> A user connects the ESP32-powered cart-pole system, starts the firmware using the init script, and observes hardware movement while system states are logged for debugging or ML training.
+> A user connects the ESP32-powered cart-pole system, starts the firmware using the init script, and observes hardware movement while system states are logged for debugging.
 This demonstrates the full integration of software and hardware for a working MVP.

 ---

 ## Demonstration of the working MVP

----

-## ML

-Planned, not yet implemented.

-- [#24](https://github.com/IU-Capstone-Project-2025/total_control/issues/24): Initial RL research underway.
-No training conducted yet.
+TODO: Evgenii add Video

 ---